NicholasTD07/blog-posts/drafts/swift/redux-in-swift-pt-1.md

     - takes a *State* and a *Action* and
     - returns a new *State*
 - An *Action* is only needed to differentiate from each other
+    - An *Action* can be just an empty Struct or an Enum as demonstrated in later sections

 Essentially, *Reducer* in Swift can be defined as a type.